bycaroline/my-developer-portfolio/README.md

 # My First Developer Portfolio

 ## Description
-This projects showcases my work as a developer.
+This project showcases my work as a developer.

 ## Features
 - **Listing projects**: A list of all the projects I have made